Xidot/software_design/README.md

 - "javac" to compile programs
 - "java" to run [must be in the same directory as source]
+- "java main sun" for a nice easter egg :D

 # To Do